typeonce-dev/ecs/packages/core/README.md

 }) {}
 ```

-The library does nothing more than organizing the logic of your game into entity, components and systems.

 The created `ECS` instance provides an `update` function that you can call each frame to update the game, using whatever other library or framework you prefer:

 > Calling `update` will execute all the systems in the world **one time**.
 You are expected to call `update` once per frame (or whatever other frequency you prefer).